mondaynightpinball/main/README.md

 TODO: It would be much better to have unique keys for every player.

+### Gmail settings

+Currently, there may be an issue that if you don't have a gmail OAuth token, you might run into issues when you start the server.

+TODO: Add more details/resources on how to setup the gmail token.

+### SSL settings

+If you want to run a secure server, you will need to setup a certificate file.
+`.credentials/https.opts.mnp.json`
+TODO: Add more details/resources on how to setup the certificate.

 ## League Operation

 ### Importing a season